mmistakes/minimal-mistakes/_docs/09-layouts.md

 ## Compress Layout

 A Jekyll layout that compresses HTML in pure Liquid.
+To enable add `layout: compress` to `_layouts/default.html`.

+**Note:** Has been none to mangle markup and break JavaScript... especially if inline `// comments` are present.
+For this reason it has been disabled by default.
+{: .notice--danger}

 * [Documentation](http://jch.penibelst.de/)